Saints fans boycott Super Bowl with New Orleans flair

 NEW ORLEANS — Who Dat Nation has plans for Super Bowl Sunday, but they won’t have anything to do with the matchup between the Los Angeles Rams and New England Patriots.

-Fresh off one of the most controversial plays in U.S. sports history — a non-call of a penalty that would have set up the New Orleans Saints to beat the Rams in the NFC Championship Game — the city of New Orleans is preparing a near-total boycott of the Super Bowl.
-Bars are refusing to show the game, parades are planned, and an outdoor party organized in less than two weeks has sold out.
+Fresh off one of the most controversial plays in U.S. sports history — a non-call of a penalty that would have set up the New Orleans Saints to beat the Rams in the NFC championship game — the city of New Orleans is preparing a near-total boycott of the Super Bowl.
+Bars are refusing to show the game, parades and protests have kicked off, and an outdoor party organized in less than two weeks sold out.

 “We throw a party for every event,” said Lauren Braden, 36, a lifelong Saints fan who has also been selling voodoo dolls of NFL referees and NFL Commissioner Roger Goodell.
 “We throw parties in the streets for funerals, so we have a different mentality than most people.”